FoodStandardsAgency/lit-fetch/README.md

 ## App functions

-* `mod_search.R` takes user inputs (search term, date, which databases), conducts any requested searches and deduplicates the results if the total number of results across the APIs is over a certain threshold (currently 1000), it does not proceed with the article retrieval
+* `mod_search.R` takes user inputs (search term, date, which databases), conducts any requested searches and deduplicates the results.
+If the total number of results across the APIs is over a certain threshold
+(currently 1000), it does not proceed with the article retrieval.

-* `mod_filter.R` takes the search results and applies and inclusion or exclusion filters the user has requested it does not remove any articles from the results - it flags them as excluded
+* `mod_filter.R` takes the search results and applies and inclusion or exclusion filters the user has requested.
+It does not remove any articles from the results - it flags them as excluded.

 * `mod_preview.R` shows the user the results of their (filtered) search in the "included" tab, plus any articles excluded by the filter in the "excluded" tab